 Is the dental crown treatment painful?

 We use a local anesthetic to numb the treated area that is receiving the dental crown or crowns.
-Anesthetic prevents pain during treatment.
+An anesthetic prevents pain during treatment.
 After their treatments, many patients feel tooth sensitivity and soreness in their gums.
 However, this will pass with pain medications and time.
 If you have severe pain after your crown treatment, please contact our office so we can find the problem.

 What should I avoid after getting a crown?